Marmot Tungsten 3 Person Tent

 Who It's For

-If you're looking for a true solo setup, Marmot also makes the Tungsten 1 Person Tent at $249.
+If you need a true 1-person shelter with less weight, the Marmot Tungsten 1 Person Tent drops to 3.8 pounds at $249.

 The Bottom Line